 |1 x Master Oakheart|

 |1 x Kun the Forgotten King|

 |2 x Ultimate Infestation|

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

 We reckon holding your nerve through the early-game is probably the toughest part of playing Big Druid.
-Factor in Mana-boosting effects like Wild Growth and Innervate and it gets a little tricky to explain how exactly you should handle individual situations.
+Factor in Mana-boosting effects like Wild Growth, Jade Blossom and Mire Keeper and it gets a little tricky to explain how exactly you should handle individual situations.

 Beating aggro opponents

 Any aggressive opponent worth their salt is going to take one look at Druid - and its late-game threats in particular - and go hell for leather to get over the finishing line first.
 For that reason your most pressing duty in the early game is to simply use your ramp cards, minimise the opponent's board development as best you can, and get to the late game in one piece.

 Beating control opponents